MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Experiments

 \subsection{Experiments on 3D Instruction Segmentation}

-We present the performance on 3D instruction segmentation task of TSDASeg and SOTA methods in Table \ref{tab1}.
-In the Instruct3D \cite{segpoint} experiment, TSDASeg achieved excellent results, outperforming the SOTA method in both Acc and mIoU evaluation metrics.
-Even when not incorporating our proposed Memory Module for storing high-confidence text-visual query pairs, our method has a competitive level of accuracy compared to the best existing method, SegPoint \cite{segpoint}.
-Compare the last three rows of data in the table, our method without the Memory Module is 0.7$\%$ ahead of SegPoint \cite{segpoint} in Acc while only 0.3$\%$ behind in mIoU, and our full method is 2.5$\%$ and 0.9$\%$ ahead of SegPoint \cite{segpoint} in Acc and mIoU.
+We present the performance on 3D instruction segmentation task of MR-COSMO and SOTA methods in Table \ref{tab1}.
+In the Instruct3D \cite{segpoint} experiment, MR-COSMO achieve excellent results, outperforming the SOTA method in both Acc and mIoU evaluation metrics.

+Even when not incorporating the proposed Memory Module for storing high-confidence text-visual query pairs, our method has a competitive level of accuracy compared to the best existing method, SegPoint \cite{segpoint}.
+Compare the last three rows of data in the table, our method without the Memory Module is 0.3$\%$ ahead of SegPoint \cite{segpoint} in Acc while only 0.1$\%$ behind in mIoU, and our full method is 2.2$\%$ and 1.0$\%$ ahead of SegPoint \cite{segpoint} in Acc and mIoU.
 These results show that our method has a strong text comprehension and reasoning ability.